pochuang/gogolook/README.md

 # Project Structure

-The project structure is defined as following:
+The project structure is defined as the following:
 ```
 ├─api              - api exposed to clients
 ├─internal         - internal packages